Welcome to Who? What? Where? When? Why? on the World Wide Web. Your comments, criticism and suggestions: editors#8w.forix.com (replace # with @).

 At that time (1990) changing a design into an all-carbon monocoque was not that easy and a team which was designing a rules-legal aluminium/carbon top car for the following season was pretty much committed to it once they were at a certain point in the process.
 Penske Racing had facilities to built carbonfibre parts, so it can therefore be suspected that any objections coming from Penske Racing regarding the acceptance of carbonfibre monocoques wasn't based on a lack of facilities at the factory but the lack of time to start all over again and doing the same.

 It is probable that the protest against the all-carbon monocoque was something that came from Teddy Mayer, the former McLaren team boss who had been working for Penske since the late 80s.
 Mayer was the teams representative in the rule-making process, together with Kirk Russell.
 At that time, CART was pretty much being directed by the majority of the participating teams that had a CART franchise.
 (Interestingly enough, one of the top teams and CART founders, Pat Patrick had no such a franchise anymore!)
-If Team Penske was indeed involved in having the all-carbon 'coque outlawed after all, one suspects that it was more likely to have been done by Teddy Mayer.
+If Team Penske was indeed involved in having the all-carbon monocoque outlawed after all, one suspects that it was more likely to have been done by Teddy Mayer.
 But also, if Mayer had indeed been the man, no doubt that he did so with the full support of Roger Penske.

 This all might read as rather negative on Teddy Mayer, but even though it is beyond the topic of this piece, there is also evidence that on occasion Mayer didn't try to change the opinion of the CART board about bans on certain kinds of technology which Team Penske had ready to try on their cars.
 Teddy Mayer may well have been the representative for Team Penske, but he definitely didn't do anything he could have done to gain advantages exclusive to Team Penske.

-How much of the reasons for the ban on the all-carbon March 90P 'coque is true and how much influence did Team Penske have on the banning of an 'unfair advantage' that was not in their possession this time?
+How much of the reasons for the ban on the all-carbon March 90P monocoque is true and how much influence did Team Penske have on the banning of an 'unfair advantage' that was not in their possession this time?

 Granted, the all-carbon monocoque wasn't complying to the rules yet in 1990, but permission was obtained from CART and thus it was legal at that time.
 Say about the March-Porsche what you want but it wasn't a secret and common knowledge within the CART ranks.